 Kitchen Tips

-Blend ingredients together to save time and ensure a uniform batter.
-Otherwise, you can whisk in a bowl by hand, just make sure to really mash the banana prior so it’s not clumpy.
+• Blend ingredients together.
+It’s speedy and creates a nice uniform batter.
+Otherwise, you can whisk by hand in a bowl, just make sure to really mash the banana first so it’s not clumpy.

-Pour batter mixture into a small milk jug.
-Once the frying pan is greased and hot, pour batter direct from the jug into the pan.
+• Pour batter mixture into a small milk jug.
+Once the frying pan is greased and hot, pour the batter directly from the jug.
 This will help ensure perfect pancake rounds!👌

-Look out for signs that your pancakes are ready to flip, like a golden brown colour and edges that slightly pull away.
-The pancake should lift easily off the griddle or frying pan when ready to flip.
-If not, cook for a bit longer.
+• Look out for signs that your pancakes are ready to flip, like a golden brown colour and edges that slightly pull away.
+If well-oiled/buttered, the pancake should lift easily off the griddle or frying pan when ready to flip.
+If not, cook for a smidge longer.

 Serving Suggestions

-An extra protein boost by adding a dollop of Greek yoghurt, cottage cheese, chopped nuts or sprinkle of hemp seeds.
+• An extra protein boost with a dollop of Greek yogurt, cottage cheese, chopped nuts, or a sprinkle of hemp seeds.

-Bumping up the sweetness by scattering over chopped seasonal fresh fruit, stewed fruit, fruit compote or a drizzle of maple syrup.
+• Bumping up the sweetness with chopped seasonal fruit, stewed fruit, fruit compote, or a drizzle of maple syrup or honey.

-Adding texture with a sprinkle of crunchy granola or muesli, your favourite chopped nuts, a drizzle of tahini, shredded coconut or an assortment of seeds.
+• Adding texture with a sprinkle of crunchy granola or muesli, your favorite chopped nuts, a drizzle of tahini, shredded coconut, or an assortment of seeds.

-Or for just an insanely good time drizzle peanut butter overtop and a sprinkle of chopped dark chocolate.
+• Or for just an insanely good time drizzle peanut butter overtop and add a sprinkle of chopped dark chocolate.
 Yum!

 Method:

-Blend together banana, eggs and protein powder.
+• Blend together banana, eggs and protein powder.
 The mixture should be a thick pourable batter, that’s not too runny or stiff.
-If it’s too stiff, add a splash of water.
+If it’s too stiff, add a splash of water or milk.
 If it’s too runny, add a sprinkle of protein powder.
 You’re after a thickness where you can pour it into the pan and it spreads out just a little.

 Notes: